Curse of Tippecanoe: History

 The first written account to refer to the source of the curse was an article by Lloyd Shearer in 1980 in Parade magazine.
 It is claimed that when Tecumseh was killed in a later battle, Tenskwatawa set a curse against Harrison.

 Running for re-election in 1980, President Jimmy Carter was asked about the curse at a campaign stop in Dayton, Ohio, on October 2 of that year while taking questions from the crowd.
 A high school student asked Carter if he was concerned about "predictions that every 20 years or election years ending in zero, the President dies in office."
 Carter replied, "I've seen those predictions. [...]
 I'm not afraid.
 If I knew it was going to happen, I would go ahead and be President and do the best I could till the last day I could."
+He failed to win a second term but later became the oldest former president at 100 years old, dying at that age on December 29, 2024.

 Since the assassination of John F. Kennedy in 1963, no president has died in office.
-Ronald Reagan was shot and wounded severely two months after his 1981 inauguration.
+Ronald Reagan was shot and wounded two months after his 1981 inauguration.
 Days after Reagan survived the shooting, columnist Jack Anderson wrote "Reagan and the Eerie Zero Factor" in The Daily Intelligencer and asserted that the 40th president either had disproved the superstition or had nine lives.
 As the oldest man to be elected president at that time, Reagan also survived surgery in 1985.
 First Lady Nancy Reagan was reported to have hired psychics and astrologers to try to protect her husband from the effects of the curse.
-As his son Ron revealed, he began showing symptoms of Alzheimer's disease as early as three years into his first term.
 Reagan left office in 1989 and ultimately died from natural causes in 2004.
 He was 93 years old and had survived his presidency by 15 years.